joinself/academy/docs/solutions/digital-signatures/server-implementation.md

 # Digital Signatures: Server Implementation

-> **🎯 What you'll learn:** How to implement a complete digital signature backend with real credential verification response processing, PDF agreement creation, and robust claims extraction.
+> ****What you will learn:** What you'll learn:** How to implement a complete digital signature backend with real credential verification response processing, PDF agreement creation, and robust claims extraction.

-> **📖 Complete Example**: See the full implementation in the [Tenancy Agreement Signing System Demo](https://github.com/joinself/academy/blob/main/examples/solutions/signing-tenacy-agreement/README.md) for a complete, production-ready digital signature example.
+> ****Documentation:** Complete Example**: See the full implementation in the [Tenancy Agreement Signing System Demo](https://github.com/joinself/academy/blob/main/examples/solutions/signing-tenacy-agreement/README.md) for a complete, production-ready digital signature example.

 This guide shows you how to build a production-ready digital signature server that creates PDF agreements, issues signing credentials, sends verification requests, and processes real credential verification responses.